mjhea0/thinkful-angular/readme.md

 </tr>
 ```

 As you probably guessed, the [currency](http://docs.angularjs.org/api/ng/filter/currency) filter formats a number as currency.
-When used, you can either define a currency, `| currency:"USD$"`, or let Angular decide which to used based on your geolocation, `| currency`.
+When used, you can either define a currency, `| currency:"USD$"`, or let Angular decide which to use based on your geolocation, `| currency`.

 ### Model